Tinkerforge/doc/source/Software/API_Bindings.rst

 is send over the Brick Deamon to the Brick.
 Incoming TCP packages are routed back to the calling method.

-In :ref:`tools_installation` you get a description how the bindings for each programming language are used.

 See also our :ref:`tutorial` for more information how everything works together.